 - Plan the time you will dedicate each day to classes and complementary activities such as reading notes or watching videos or lectures.

 - Mark important dates on your calendar so you don’t forget submission deadlines.

-“My masters course had several masterclasses, seminars with external teaching staff and visits that now, for obvious reasons, have had to be postponed or cancelled,” said Nuria.
-That is why it is essential to organise a new calendar that highlights “remote classes, deadlines for assignments and exam dates”.
+“My master’s course had several masterclasses, seminars with external teaching staff, and visits that now, for obvious reasons, have had to be postponed or canceled,” said Nuria.
+That is why it is essential to organize a new calendar that highlights “remote classes, deadlines for assignments, and exam dates”.

 Establish a routine

 Routines can be a lifeline in times of uncertainty or stress.
 Despite the flexibility that online teaching can provide, if you do not design a task schedule, you might end up losing sight of your goal as your jobs accumulate and you feel overwhelmed.
 To effectively deal with this change, remember:

 - Plan time for work, but also for leisure activities.